alexdrone/Render/README.md

 #TL;DR

 Render's building blocks are *Components* (described in the protocol `ComponentViewType`).
-Despite virtually any `UIView` object can be a component as long as it conforms to the above-cited protocol, Render's core functionalities are exposed by the two main Component base classes: `ComponentView` and `StaticComponentView` (optimised for components that have a static view hierarchy).
+Despite virtually any `UIView` object can be a component (as long as it conforms to the above-cited protocol), Render's core functionalities are exposed by the two main Component base classes: `ComponentView` and `StaticComponentView` (optimised for components that have a static view hierarchy).

 Render layout engine is based on [FlexboxLayout](https://github.com/alexdrone/FlexboxLayout).